Code-Institute-Submissions/MSP-7/README.md

 -	As a Visually impaired user I want to know that all non-text elements have planned alt text equivalents
 -	As a User I want to easily identify which page of the site I am on at any given time
 -	As a User I want to be able to quickly view the weather for my local area
 - As a User I want to be able to change the location of the weather information being provided
--	As a User I want to be able to view the top "7" articles from the most popular local news site
--	As a User I want to be able to select viarious article suppliers (a selection)
-- 	As a User I want to be able to access to meditation video/music, both on the site, and redirection to the content origin
--	As a User I want to be able to play the mini game "suduko"
--	As a User I want to be able to play the mini game "slot machine"
-- 	As a User, on the landing page, I want a snap shot view of the various four widgets (weather, news, meditation, games)

 Functional Developer stories:
 -	As a Developer I want all external links to open in a new browser tab